Acidburn0zzz/pydio-sdk-java-v2/README.md

  - ServerNode  : holds information (host name, path, protocol) about the pydio server you target.
  - PydioClient : is the class that allow you to remotely perform file system operation on your pydio server.
  - StateHolder : holds parameters set by user of the library.
 StateHolder holds some defaults parameters that can be changed.

+### How to simply get the repository list of a pydio server
 Here are steps that show how to get the repository list of a server.
 The first thing you hava to do is to create a configure your server :

 ```java